Best kitchen brands

 Article 5 of 13

-Before you fork out on a Benchmarx kitchen, find out what its customers think of its kitchens and customer service, and whether it scored enough to be considered for a Best Buy.
+Before you fork out on a Benchmarx kitchen, find out what its customers think of its kitchens, value for money and customer service.

 Which? members can log in now to unlock the tables below and see how Benchmarx was rated by its customers for its value for money, overall durability, customer service, quality and finish of products, as well as the durability, quality and finish of its separate components.